SixtyAteWhiskey/PrintFEA/README.md

 3. CalculiX (`ccx`) for the structural solve.
 4. A valid native FreeCAD solid or STEP-derived solid.

-**STEP is strongly recommended.** STL is intentionally not converted inside PrintFEA: STL triangulation has already lost the original CAD faces/surfaces, and dense mesh-to-BRep conversion is unreliable and often counterproductive for FEM setup.
+**STEP is strongly recommended.** You will need to convert your STL to a STEP if that is all you have.

 ## Installation